List of 2014 FIFA World Cup controversies: Aftermath

 There was controversy over Germany's victory celebration, which included a parody of the Argentina Gaucho.
 This event was later termed as "Gauchogate".

 As the national team arrived to the fan zone at the Brandenburg Gate in Berlin on 15 July 2014, six players, Roman Weidenfeller, Shkodran Mustafi, André Schürrle, Miroslav Klose, Mario Götze and Toni Kroos sang a victory song with the chorus of nursery rhyme it I know a cowboy, the cowboy is called Bill.
 They modified it and sang, "That's how the Gauchos go, the gauchos go like that" in a stooped posture.
 When changing to the second verse they took a more upright posture and sang, "and that's how the Germans go, the Germans go like that".
 Just a few hours later, the name Gauchogate went viral on Twitter for the response to this action.

-Many German newspapers criticized the celebration in the press.
+Many German newspapers criticised the celebration in the press.
 Die Zeit ran an article with the title "Embarrassing appearance at victory party", Die Welt called it a "crazy idea", Die Tageszeitung called it "disrespectful", and Faz.net said the celebration was "a gigantic own goal".
 The critics ranged from appeasement, that it was only a harmless song being sung in the intoxication of joy, to the classification as a mockery of the World Cup final opponent by calling their people short and Germans "superior".
 The Argentine sports newspaper Olé described the scene as a real controversy.
 Sports journalist Víctor Hugo Morales, through Radio Continental in Buenos Aires, called the six players who danced, "disgusting Nazis".

 German Football Association president Wolfgang Niersbach said the dance wasn't meant to be "disrespectful", also adding that it was instead a "spontaneous expression of happiness" from the players.